rueedlinger/strimzi-kafka-connect/README.md

 # strimzi-kafka-connect

+This is a kafka connect docker image based on strimzi.
+This image can be used with the kafka strimzi operator.

 ## Getting started

 The following command will build a Kafka Connect custom iamges with different connectors and transforms.